pranitha-sridhar/speakOutIsm/README.md

 Both students and admins will be able to access the app.

-Complaints divided on the basis of status(Pending, In-Progress & Pending) & various categories (&sub- categories) like Registration, Academics, DSW, MIS/ParentPortal, Health Centre etc.
+Complaints divided on the basis of status(Pending, In-Progress & Resolved) & various categories (&sub- categories) like Registration, Academics, DSW, MIS/ParentPortal, Health Centre etc.

 Can view all the public grievances, can upvote, downvote and comment on the complaints.